AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data.md

 ---
 title: Manage Data
+description: Learn how to use Manage Data.
 ---
+# Manage Data

 Manage Data provides access to a variety of tools for managing integrations, report and chart data, dashboards, and exports.